 By: Mayor Michael Udine

-The top priority in my office is that we stay connected with the residents of District 3 and Broward County.
+The top priority in my office is that we stay in contact with the residents of District 3 and Broward County.
 We are available by phone, email, and social media.
-Reach me at MUdine@Broward.org or my office at (954) 357-7003.
-Follow on social media @CommissionerMichaelUdine on Facebook and @MichaelUdine on Twitter or Instagram to receive important updates and see what is happening in our community.
+Reach me at MUdine@Broward.org or at my office at (954) 357-7003.
+On social media you can find me at Facebook/CommissionerMichaelUdine and @MichaelUdine on Twitter or Instagram to receive important updates and see what is happening in our community.
 Let’s connect!

 Broward County Mayor Michael Udine represents Seat Three, covering Coral Springs, Parkland, Tamarac, and North Lauderdale.

 Send your news to Parkland’s #1 Award-Winning News Source, Parkland Talk.